How Stress Affects The Body

 What Are The Benefits of Infrared Saunas?

-There are several different types of saunas including electrically heated, wood burning, a steam room and a far-infrared sauna.
-In Infrared saunas, special lamps use light waves to heat a person’s body instead of the entire room.
+There are several different types of saunas including electrically heated, wood burning, a steam room, and a far-infrared sauna.
+In infrared saunas, special lamps use light waves to heat a person’s body instead of the entire room.
 Infrared saunas are one of the few mediums that provide infrared heat in a controlled environment.
 Infrared heat is an invisible electromagnetic wave with a wavelength longer than that of visible light that helps improve blood flow.
 Typically in a traditional sauna, the surrounding air is heated up to about 185 degrees, which then heats your body up.
-However, in infrared saunas the temperature only reaches about 140 degrees.
-Infrared rays penetrate your body more deeply, which cause your body to start sweating at a lower temperature than a traditional sauna.
+However, in infrared saunas, the temperature only reaches about 140 degrees.
+Infrared rays penetrate your body more deeply, which causes your body to start sweating at a lower temperature than a traditional sauna.
 According to a 2009 review of evidence done by the U.S. National Library of Medicine National Institutes of Health, researchers found that infrared saunas produce a lighter demand on the cardiovascular system, so they in turn might be beneficial to people who lead a more sedentary life due to medical issues.
 Furthermore the review, which covered nine studies, it found limited evidence for improvement to chronic pain and “limited moderate evidence” for improvements in blood pressure and symptoms of congestive heart failure.

 Lowering High Blood Pressure with Sauna Use